kyle-wannacott/gontage/README.md

 # gontage

-Create spritesheets from a folder of sprites faster than ImageMagicks montage command.
+Create spritesheets from a folder of sprites faster than ImageMagicks montage command v6.

 ## benchmarks
 gontage is ~3.5x faster in this instance tested on a 12 core [AMD 5900x](https://www.amd.com/en/product/10461)